-Having said, using software is must.
+Having said, using high quality arbitrage bet finder / software is must.
 When it comes to the selection there are tens of services in the market.
 However, most of the software / alert services don’t even fulfill the basic thing of finding arbitrage options.
 We think the below 2 software are the most reliable.

 - It’s a Swedish company (ClaroBet AB) that started service in 2006 and by far the most widely used & creditable software among broad range of groups from newbie to experts.
 They have over 100,000 users in worldwide.